biosimulations/biosimulations/docs/concepts/conventions/simulation-run-logs.md

 ## Overview

-This format enables simulation tools to consistently communicate information about the status and outcome of the execution of SED-ML files in COMBINE/OMEX archives.
+This format enables simulation tools to communicate information about the status and outcome of the execution of SED-ML files in COMBINE/OMEX archives.
 The format can capture the following information:

-- The status and outcome of the COMBINE archive and each SED document, task, report, plot, data set, curve and surface (`QUEUED`, `RUNNING`, `SUCCEEDED`, `SKIPPED`, or `FAILED`).
+- The status and outcome of the COMBINE archive and each SED-ML document, task, report, plot, data set, curve and surface (e.g., queued, running, succeeded, failed).
-- Information about the simulation function that was executed and the arguments that were used.
+- Information about simulation functions that were executed and the arguments that were used.
-- The standard output/error produced from executing the COMBINE archive and each SED document, task, and output.
+- The standard output/error produced from executing the COMBINE archive and each SED-ML document, task, and output.
-- The duration of the execution of the COMBINE archive and each SED document, task, and output.
+- The duration of the execution of the COMBINE archive and each SED-ML document, task, and output.
-- The reason for each SED document, task or output that was skipped.
-- The reason for each failed SED document, task, or output.
+- The reason for each skipped or failed SED-ML document, task or output.

 ## Specifications

 The schema for the format is available in [JSON schema](https://api.biosimulations.org/schema/CombineArchiveLog.json) and [Open API](https://api.biosimulations.org/openapi.json) formats.
 Documentation for the schema is available at [https://api.biosimulations.org/](https://api.biosimulations.org/).

-Simulators are encouraged to log the execution of each individual SED element, including each task, report, plot, data set, curve and surface.
+Simulators are encouraged to log the execution of each individual SED-ML element, including each task, report, plot, data set, curve and surface.

-At the same time, the format provides simulation tools flexibility to log their execution at whatever level of granularity is convenient.
+At the same time, the format provides simulation tools flexibility to log their execution at whatever level of granularity is possible.
 Below are several possible levels of granularity.

 - Individual task and output elements (e.g., data sets, curves, surfaces)
 - Individual tasks
-- Individual SED documents
+- Individual SED-ML documents
-- The entire COMBINE/OMEX archive
+- Entire COMBINE/OMEX archives

 !!!note
-    the output attribute for the log of each COMBINE/OMEX archive, SED document, task, and output can include [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) for color and other terminal formatting .
+    The output attribute for the log of each COMBINE/OMEX archive, SED-ML document, task, and output can include [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) for color and other terminal formatting.

 ## Example logs

-Below is an example of an element-level log of a COMBINE/OMEX archive that involves a single SED document with two tasks at the beginning of its execution.
+Below is an example of an element-level log of a COMBINE/OMEX archive that involves a single SED-ML document with two tasks at the beginning of its execution.

 ```json
 {